 In a chapter entitled “Anne’s History,” Anne gives us what she knows of her genealogy, her identity all tied up in the interplay between the facts of her family’s history and the play of imagination:

 “Oh, what I know about myself isn’t really worth telling,” she answers Marilla’s command to tell what she knows of herself.
 “If you’ll only let me tell you what I imagine about myself you’ll think it ever so much more interesting.”

 But Marilla does not want any of Anne’s “imaginings.
 Just you stick to bald facts,” she replies tartly.
 “Begin at the beginning.
 Where were you born and how old are you?”

 In recounting her history, however, Anne cannot stick to the bald facts.

-There is a whole body of Canadian literature fulfilling this urge to record a writer’s genealogy.
+There is a whole body of literature fulfilling this urge to record a writer’s genealogy.
 And just as they do in Anne Shirley's story, in the genre of genealogical-fiction the facts of blood lineage come coloured with the ink of imagination.
-In these pages, I aim to explore and share the genealogical thoughts and themes threaded into Canadian literature.
+In these pages, I aim to explore and share the genealogical thoughts and themes threaded into fiction.
 I also aim to share techniques for writing one's family history using literary prompts to help flesh out the bare documentary bones of name, date, and location.

 Matilda S Williams/Christina Priscilla Plaxton Williams was born before the Canadian government began recording vital statistics.
 Her name appears on her marriage certificate as "Janie Plaxton Williams."
 The official transcription of this document records it as "Rena Blacksom Williams."